c-scale-community/workflow-coastal-hydrowaq/README.md

 For Windows users, it is recommended to [install the Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install), upgrade to [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2) and [install the docker desktop WSL2 backend](https://docs.docker.com/desktop/windows/wsl/).

+If you are logging in to a virtual machine on the cloud, it could be necessary to update packages on the virtual machine.
+On `CentOS` do

+	sudo yum upgrade

 If you are working on a virtual machine in the cloud and docker is not installed yet, use the following commands for quick installation

 	sudo yum check-update